adiati98/adiati98/README.md

 - [⚡ Fun Fact About Me](#-fun-fact-about-me)
 -->

+I am a front-end developer and a tech blogger based in The Netherlands.

-I am a front-end software engineer with a strong interest in building projects that are accessible to everyone.
+I have a strong interest in building projects that are accessible to everyone.

 Learning new things fills me with excitement and I am always eager to share my learning in public and pass on my knowledge through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).